Do Go On - 345 - Dame Julie Andrews

 Exactly what she says to me.

-I can face that way.
+I can face this way.

 I can't just chuck you around the bed.

-And then you say,
+And then you say, anyway, night pillow.

 I love you.

-Spend my life with you forever.
+I spend my life with you forever.

-I cannot get to sleep
+I cannot get to sleep unless it's on my side,

-I end up on my back
+but I'm told I end up on my back snoring very quickly,

 but I can't go to sleep unless I'm on my side.

-Even as a child, I remember my dad would come in and, like,
+Even as a child, I remember my dad would come in and like,

-you know, tuck me into bed and he'd be like,
+you know, tuck me into bed and he'd be like, come on, on your side.

 I can't sleep otherwise.